There are four main components to a Fast Draw competitor's inventory: The gun, holster, ammunition, and timing equipment with targets.

 All targets are connected to a digital clock that has readouts for two targets.
 This allows the clock to be used in elimination contests where two shooters shoot against each other, and to record double target events.
 When the command 'Shooter on the line, shooter set' is given, the timekeeper presses the timing button on the clock.
 At this point the clock takes over.
 It generates a random two to five second delay before turning on the target light that cues the shooter to start to draw.
 Prior to the light coming on the shooter is not allowed to be in contact with his gun or holster.
 When the light signal is given, the shooter draws, fires and hits the target.
 These clocks record the time in the thousandths of a second.
 A miss is assigned a penalty of one full second.

 Equipment in other countries - Fast Draw shooters in England, Japan and some other countries must use different guns, ammunition and targets due to the local development of the sport, as well as gun and ammunition laws in those countries.
-For more details visit our page on Fast Draw in Japan.
+For more details visit our page on Fast Draw in Japan or this video on Fast Draw in the UK.